As an Amazon Associate I earn from qualifying purchases @AMAZON

 No need for nap, 6+ hours driving 330 miles with full attention.

 What prompted today’s “fast visual scan” breakthrough?
-I have a hunch that it was in the works and my use (abuse) of the Halo Sport for tDCS (trans-cranial direct current stimulation) over the dorsolateral prefrontal cortex might have poked things just enough, engaging neuroplasticity (as it is designed to do) and accelerating the visual scanning learning.
-It’s a hassle using the Halo Sport for that area of the brain because the headphones are designed to fit like, well, headphones in order to stimulate the motor cortex.
+I have a hunch that it was in the works and my use (abuse) of the Halo Sport @AMAZON for tDCS (trans-cranial direct current stimulation) over the dorsolateral prefrontal cortex might have poked things just enough, engaging neuroplasticity (as it is designed to do) and accelerating the visual scanning learning.
+It’s a hassle using the Halo Sport @AMAZON for that area of the brain because the headphones are designed to fit like, well, headphones in order to stimulate the motor cortex.
 To make it work on the dorsolateral prefrontal cortex requires mashing the thing against the skull to keep electrical contact.

 April 22, 37 days after crash